Danielthweatt/liri-node-app/README.md

 node liri.js movie-this Godzilla
 ## Notes
-In order to use this app you will have to clone the repository and run it in node.js (as described above).
+In order to use this app you will have to clone the repository and run it in node.js using the command-line (as described above).
 Make sure to save your Twitter and Spotify API information that keys.js needs as variables in the environment using dotenv.